Sam Ermolenko: World Title year

 The 1993 season was supposed to see the last of the 'one off' world finals before the Grand Prix was introduced (this was not the case and the GP system did not begin until 1995) Ermolenko was again one of the pre-season favourites.
 At the world final in Pocking, Germany, Sam had a fantastic start to the meeting winning his first three rides.
 In Heat 15 he met fellow title contender and three time World Champion Hans Nielsen.
 In the first staging of the race, Nielsen was adjudged to have knocked Ermolenko off his machine and was excluded.
 In the re-run Ermolenko shed a chain entering the first bend, however fellow American Billy Hamill ran into the back of him and the referee controversially ordered a re-run with the three remaining riders.
 Ermolenko won the third staging of the race and after gaining an unbeaten 12 points from his 4 rides, he could afford the luxury of coming last in his final outing and still be crowned World Champion.

 After his World final triumph, he again led the USA to Pairs and Team cup glory.
-At the latter, he beat his old enemy Nielsen in a last heat decider on the Dane's home Coventry circuit.
+At the latter, he beat his old rival Nielsen in a last heat decider on the Dane's home Coventry circuit.
 He was also unbeaten as the USA whitewashed England in a 3 match Test Series.
 It also looked as though he would again lead Wolves to league title triumph however a broken leg put an abrupt end to his season and this combined with injuries to other key members of the side, meant Wolves narrowly missed out on winning the league to the Belle Vue Aces.

-Defending Champion
+1994 to 2005

 The 1994 season started late for Ermolenko as he recovered from the previous season's injuries.
 He did again qualify for the World Final (in Vojens) winning the Overseas title en route.
-However luck again deserted him and after a controversial exclusion in his opening ride, he scored only 6 points to finish way down the field.
-The season did finish on a high note though, as he led Wolves to a respectable third-place finish in the league and won the British League riders Championship again.
+However, after a controversial exclusion in his opening ride, he scored only 6 points to finish down the field.
+The season did finish on a high note though, as he led Wolves to a respectable third-place finish in the league and he won the British League Riders' Championship on 9 October, for a second time.